Humadroid/Angular-Express-Demo/README.md

 (Note: For every change in angular or express to run on server `npm run build` is necessary).

+Run `json-server --watch db.json`, this is for faking API call with json-server.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.